14 Clever Storage Hacks from People Living in Tiny Houses

 Less stuff, more space

 More people are turning to a minimalist lifestyle; for some, that means moving into a tiny house with less than 600 square feet.
 While the tiny house lifestyle offers freedoms like less clutter and the ability to pick up and go, it also requires lots of creativity when it comes to how to store everyday essentials.
 If you are struggling with how to fit stuff in your own, not-so-small, home these hacks will be a lifesaver.
-These decluttering tips from a tiny-home owner will also help.

 Try tension rods